 It was revived in the 1980’s by historian, Gordon Newton, who, as well as being the Festival Director, plays melodeon for several Morris dancing teams.
 His Morris team, the Motley Morris, are custodians of the Jack-in-the-Green.
 Gordon researched the sweeps’ tradition and in 1981 organised a small parade, featuring a group of Morris dancers.

-Dance teams from throughout the UK perform a variety of styles of dance while bands and musical groups perform at various venues, playing music from folk to guitar to traditional singing styles.
+Dance teams, bands and musical groups of various genres perform at venues across the city.
 At the end of the day, the music continues late through the evening in many of Rochester’s public houses.

-Rochester comes alive with the celebration of Charles Dickens in the first week of June celebrating the works of the great novelist with the 'Dickens Festival.'
-Many visitors from all over the country and across the globe come to Rochester to see this extraordinary festival.
+Rochester comes alive with the celebration of Charles Dickens in the first week of June celebrating the works of the great novelist with the ‘Dickens Festival.’
+Many visitors from across the globe come to Rochester to see this extraordinary festival.

 Walk back in time along Rochester High Street and feel the atmosphere.
 Visit the Victorian shops and the craft stalls to find that unusual gift.